Moist Limoncello Mascarpone Cake with Lemon Curd

 If you are cooking or baking for a lemon-loving group, I have you covered!

-Some of my lemon desserts with bright, sweet flavors are soft Lemon Ricotta Cookies, Lemon Meringue Pie, and Lemon Pistachio Biscotti.
+Some of my lemon desserts with bright, sweet flavors are soft Lemon Ricotta Cookies, Homemade Lemon Meringue Pie, and Lemon Pistachio Biscotti.

 We love to add lemon to savory dishes as well, especially chicken and seafood.
 My Roasted Lemon Rosemary Chicken and Chicken Limone are big on flavor but easy to make.
 Shrimp Oreganata and Lemon Pepper Salmon are family favorites perfect for a special occasion or a simple date night dinner.